abed-almrad/my_first_repo/README.md

 # my_first_repo
 This is my first github repository.
-This is a minor modification from the dev branch
+This is another minor modification from the dev branch